 (founder of Chaos Control Digizine)

-Bob Gourley is available for freelance multimedia work (web sites, games, cd-rom, enhanced cd, digital photography) – click here for more information.
+I am currently available for freelance multimedia work (website design/development, games, video editing, infographics, digital photography) – click here for more information.